jendives2000/DJANGO/README.md

 Then the model has to be prepared for migration and then it needs to be migrated to the database.
 And this is the basic procedure of developing the app.

+### Django Shell

+Because this is a web app project, it becomes more complex to test and find errors.
+Instead of going back and forth from the IDE to the web pages, we can use the shell to test out the app and potentially find errors.

 ---

 ## Title 2